payshares-legacy/docs/docs/Transaction-Robustness.md

 ### Errors
 ##### tesSUCCESS
-The transaction has passed stellard’s pre validation and is well formed, with the correct sequence number.
-The stellard will attempt to apply this to the current ledger.
+The transaction has passed paysharesd’s pre validation and is well formed, with the correct sequence number.
+The paysharesd will attempt to apply this to the current ledger.

 ##### tefALREADY
 This error means the transaction that you are submitting is in the node’s current ledger transaction set, and is waiting to be applied.
 This error should be ignored, and transaction submission should continue.